SeedSigner/seedsigner/README.md

 [The Plaintext Manifest File](https://github.com/SeedSigner/seedsigner/releases/download/0.6.0/seedsigner.0.6.0.sha256)
 [The Signed Manifest File](https://github.com/SeedSigner/seedsigner/releases/download/0.6.0/seedsigner.0.6.0.sha256.sig)

-Users of our software prior to version 0.6.0 might be surprised how fast their downloads are, but since the our migration to SeedSignerOS the software files are in fact, 100x smaller and hence your downloads and verifications will be very quick now! (approx 40 Megabyte images)
+Users familiar with older versions of the SeedSigner software might be surprised with how fast their software downloads now are, because since version 0.6.0 the software image files are now 100x smaller!
+Each image file is now under 42 Megabytes so your downloads and verifications will be very quick now (and might even seem *too* quick)!

 Once the files have all finished downloading, follow the steps below to verify the download before continuing on to write the software onto a MicroSD card.
 Next, insert the MicroSD into your assembled hardware and connect the USB power.
 Allow about 45 seconds for our logo to appear, and then you can begin using your Seedsigner!

-[Previous software versions are available here](https://github.com/SeedSigner/seedsigner/releases).
+[Our previous software versions are available here](https://github.com/SeedSigner/seedsigner/releases).
 Choose a specific version and then expand the *Assets* sub-heading to display the .img file binary and also the 2 associated signature files. **Note:** The prior version files will have lower numbers than the scripts and examples provided in this document, but the naming format will be the same, so you can edit them as required for signature verification etc.

 ## Verifying that the downloaded files are authentic (optional but highly recommended!)